The value of Shared Information for allocation of drivers in ride-hailing: a proof-of-concept study: Introduction

+Inspired by the classic Expected Value of Perfect Information in (single level) stochastic programming (see, e.g., \cite[Chapter 4]{Birge_Introduction_2011}), we propose to study the \textit{Expected Value of Shared Information (EVSI)}, which is a new indicator that measures the impact, for the leader, of forecasting and then sharing the perfect information with the drivers.
+In a nutshell, the EVSI compares two problems: when only the leader has perfect information, and when both agents have perfect information.
+Since the information is modeled as the realization of a random variable, this comparison is done in average, assuming that the game is repeated many times.

-While our main motivation is to understand the economic value of information sharing in the context of ridesharing companies, the concept of EVSI can be applied in the general framework of stochastic bilevel games, where the uncertain information is revealed after all players have decided their actions.
-Thus, in Section \ref{sec:General}, we develop the concept in an abstract mathematical setting.
-In Section \ref{sec:Model}, we present the detailed model we work with, which is the one-stage pricing problem of the ridesharing company, coupled with the reallocation problem for the unmatched drivers.
-In Section \ref{sec:Reformulation}, we describe how we can reduce the various bilevel programming problems we encounter to single mixed-integer bilinear programming problems, which allows us to efficiently find the solutions for different scenarios.
-In Section \ref{sec:Numerical}, we provide a numerical analysis with randomly generated data, which suggests that sharing information is indeed beneficial in this problem.
-We finish with some conclusions and perspectives in Section \ref{sec:Final}.
+\DSr{Our main motivation is to understand the economic value of information sharing in the context of ride-hailing companies, and so we start in Section \ref{sec:Model} by presenting the detailed model we work with, which is the repeated one-stage pricing problem of the ride-hailing company, coupled with the reallocation problem for the unmatched drivers.
+At this stage, we consider a simplified version of the problem, since we are interested in the proof-of-concept of the EVSI indicator.
+Since this indicator can be applied in the general framework of stochastic bilevel games, In Section \ref{sec:Parametric} we develop the information sharing concept in an abstract mathematical setting.
+The next two sections are devoted to \GL{computing} the EVSI for our model: In Section \ref{sec:Reformulation}, we describe how we can reduce the various bilevel programming problems we encounter to single mixed-integer bilinear programming problems, which allows us to efficiently find the solutions for different scenarios.
+In Section \ref{sec:Numerical}, we provide a numerical analysis with randomly generated data, which suggests that sharing information is indeed beneficial in this problem.} We finish with some conclusions and perspectives in Section \ref{sec:Final}.